 Marshall County Resiliency Center

-The MCRC is a program of the Merryman House that actively seeks to aid those impacted by the events on January 23, 2018 at Marshall County High School.
-Upon connecting with the MCRC, individuals will meet with an advocate to determine what services they may need: Therapy, education, support groups, expressive arts, spiritual enrichment, community referrals, or support around the Marshall County High School shooting trial.
+MCRC is a program of the Merryman House that actively seeks to aid those impacted by the events on January 23, 2018, at Marshall County High School.
+Upon connecting with the MCRC, individuals will meet with an advocate to determine what services they may need: Therapy, education, support groups, expressive arts, spiritual enrichment, community referrals, and open community events.
 Services are free, voluntary, confidential, and open to all ages residing in the eight-county Purchase Region of Kentucky.

 The Merryman House Domestic Crisis Center provides services free of charge to survivors of domestic violence and their dependents without regard to race, color, national origin, ethnic origin, religion, creed, age, physical or mental disability, veteran status, uniformed services, political belief, gender, sexual orientation, gender identity, gender expression, pregnancy or other health status, social or economic status, non-violent criminal history, citizenship, immigration status, marital status, or language spoken.